apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 By default and in previous releases, multiple Redis connections share a single thread-safe native connection.
 If you enable connection pooling, then native connection sharing will be disabled and the connection pool will be used for all operations.
 You may however explicitly control connection sharing via this setting as an override.
+Furthermore, Redis `SCAN` operations are reviewed across the codebase to ensure connection cursors are properly closed and returned back to the connection pool.

 ### Monitoring & Observations